upenn-embedded/final-project-s25-team18/README.md

 ### Current state of project
 - Continuing work on the coin acceptor.
-- Successfully integrated the RFID reader and motor with the Atmega microcontroller.
+- Successfully integrated the motor with the Atmega microcontroller and working on the RFID integration.
 - Revised the laser-cutting design.
 - Received some of the parts needed for final assembly.